 I am the Liberal Democrat candidate for Huntingdon constituency in the 2019 General Election.

-In stood for the Liberal Democrats in 2017 (Hertford and Stortford) and 2015 (North West Leicestershire).
-I was on the steering group of Cambridge for Europe in the referendum campaign, and very involved in East Herts for Europe during my time with Hertford and Stortford constituency.
+I stood for the Liberal Democrats in 2017 (Hertford and Stortford) and 2015 (North West Leicestershire).
+I was on the steering group of Cambridge for Europe in the referendum campaign and very involved in East Herts for Europe during my time with Hertford and Stortford constituency.
 For political things I am on twitter and facebook.

 I cut my teeth politically in the United Reformed Churchs involvement with church and society and was very involved in the ecumenical and multifaith engagement with regional governance in the East of England during the Labour governments experiments with devolution to the English regions, which included serving as Secretary of the East of England Churches Network and East of England Faiths Council.